lukeshingles/artis-tools/README.md

   - plotartisspectrum
   - plotartistransitions

 Use the -h option to get a list of command-line arguments for each subcommand.
+Most of these commands would usually be run from within an ARTIS simulation folder.

 ## Meta